myichild/iifjs/README.md

 Reuters Foreign Exchange price feed from a PDP-8.
 The price protocol structure changed with currency pairs, we spent six weeks not getting the in line code to run reliably.
 Switching to a rule engine we had it working reliably in 48 hours.

+Other applications it has been used in are:

-Since then I have rewritten in Perl and Ruby, using it within a number of software products and services.
+Since its original form I have rewritten it in Perl and Ruby, using it within a number of software products and services.

+- PC software license auditor.
+- IT security audits.
+- Financial trading system.
+- Self profiling web application.

 ## Performance.